MENU

 Parking Permits may only be issued for and used within a resident’s own neighbourhood.
 If the assigned licence plate number & issued neighbourhood are not a match to the vehicle’s licence plate & parking location, it will be towed.

 Permit expiry is based on the specific term of your neighbourhood.
-Any annual permits purchased after the start of the permit term are prorated at $0.38 per day, plus applicable taxes.

 • Wesbrook Place: May 1 – April 30